WWE Fatal 4-Way: Main event matches

-Rey Mysterio won the World Heavyweight Championship for the second time.
+Rey Mysterio won SmackDown's World Heavyweight Championship for the second time; just like his first reign, the title was referred to simply as the World Championship due to Mysterio not being a heavyweight.

 In the first main event match, Jack Swagger, Rey Mysterio, Big Show, and CM Punk competed in a fatal four-way match for the World Heavyweight Championship.
 Big Show dominated the first half of the match, quickly knocking down his opponents.
 The advantage turned when the other three concentrated their offense mainly on him taking him out for some time.
 The match was then contested evenly until Punk delivered a GTS to Swagger, but before he could pin him, Kane interrupted them, attempting to put Punk in a casket but Punk escaped with Kane in pursuit.
 Mysterio took advantage of the situation and delivered the 619 to Swagger and covered him to win the World Heavyweight Title.

 In the next match, The Miz faced R-Truth for the United States Championship.
 The match went at a quick pace throughout and ended when Miz reversed R-Truth for a pin attempt to retain the title.

 In the next match, Unified WWE Tag Team Champions The Hart Dynasty (Tyson Kidd, David Hart Smith and Natalya), faced The Usos and Tamina Snuka.
 The Hart Dynasty won after Natalya pinned Tamina after a Nattie-By-Nature.

 In the main event, John Cena faced Sheamus, Randy Orton, and Edge in a fatal four-way match for the WWE Championship.
 None of the competitors stayed in the ring for long as when one would get an advantage over another opponent they would be interrupted by another one of the challengers.
 The match came to an abrupt end when the rookies from the first season of NXT who had previously formed a faction against the roster of the Raw brand, interrupted.
 The rookies first attacked Cena in the ring.
 Edge then tried to help him but instead was attacked by Nexus.
 In the midst of the commotion, Sheamus pinned Cena to win the title, bringing the event to a premature conclusion.